lvsn/CameraNetwork/README.md

 This layer is normally not launched directly by the user.
 Camera controler's launcher will do it

 #Camera Controler

 This layer interact with the Camera drivers.
 It can handle network task and individual task.
 The user should never call camera driver services (ROS give no protection although) but always call Camera Controler.
-The webGUI is entirely communicating with Camera Controler, so it dont care what kind of camera each device are using. ** The button with (beta) mean that it interact with the device, using it wrongly could lead to errors **
+The webGUI is entirely communicating with Camera Controler, so it dont care what kind of camera each device are using. **The button with (beta) mean that it interact with the device, using it wrongly could lead to errors**

 To launch the controler you need to make a ROS launchfile with these steps (use the one in this repo as templates):
-- Your computer must have the env CAMERA_NAME to set a unique namespace
+- Your computer must have the env variable CAMERA_NAME to set a unique namespace
 - The launch file must set a parameter in /IP wich is the interface's IP adress
 - It must load a yaml file (check template timelaps_nikon.yaml)
 - It must load a camera driver (gphoto or picam), camera controler, and image_streamer.